toddledev/documentation/docs/10-variables/01-overview/index.md

 ---

 # Variables
 Variables provide a way to store temporary data within components and pages.
-They enable interactive behavior and dynamic content by maintaining state during a user's session while offering fast data access in toddle.
+They enable interactive behavior and dynamic content by maintaining state during a user's session while offering fast data access in Nordcraft.

-Variables in toddle are containers for temporary data that:
+Variables in Nordcraft are containers for temporary data that:
 - Store values that can change during user interaction
 - Persist only while the component or page is mounted
 - Reset to their initial values when the page reloads